Tara

 Tara has shown very soft population growth performance across periods assessed by AreaSearch

-Tara's population was approximately 4,223 as of November 2025, reflecting a growth of 372 people since the 2021 Census.
-The population in 2021 was recorded as 3,851.
-This increase is inferred from an estimated resident population of 4,000 in June 2024 and an additional 279 validated new addresses since the Census date.
-The population density ratio is 0.30 persons per square kilometer.
-Tara's growth rate of 9.7% since the 2021 census exceeded that of the SA3 area (5.2%) and the SA4 region, indicating it as a growth leader in the region.
-Natural growth contributed approximately 47.5% of overall population gains during recent periods, with other factors such as overseas migration and interstate migration also being positive contributors.
+Tara's population, as per AreaSearch's analysis, is approximately 4005 as of February 2026.
+This figure represents a growth of 154 individuals (4.0%) since the 2021 Census, which reported a population of 3851 people.
+The increase is inferred from the estimated resident population of 4000 in June 2024 and an additional 296 validated new addresses since the Census date.
+This results in a population density ratio of 0.30 persons per square kilometer, indicating ample space per person.
+Tara's growth rate of 4.0% since the 2021 census exceeds that of the SA3 area (3.8%), positioning it as a growth leader in the region.
+Natural growth contributed approximately 47.5% of overall population gains recently, with all drivers including overseas and interstate migration being positive factors.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Projections indicate a decline in overall population over this period, with the area's population expected to decrease by 250 persons by 2041.
-However, growth is anticipated in specific age cohorts, notably the 75 to 84 age group, projected to increase by 60 people.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking ahead, demographic trends suggest a decline in overall population by 250 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group, projected to increase by 60 people.

 Frequently Asked Questions - Population